 Spreadsheets are powerful, convenient tools for simulation modeling, but they do have four important limitations: (1) Only simple data structures are available, (2) complex algorithms are difficult to implement, (3) spreadsheets are slower than some alternatives and (4) data storage is limited.
 Let's examine each of these limitations.

 The spreadsheet consists of a group of pages, each of which has a table consisting of rows and columns of cells.
 Each cell can contain data or a formula.
 One can treat a column or row of cells as a vector, and a two-dimensional range of cells can be treated as a two-dimensional array, or matrix.
 In some simulation models, more elaborate data structures such as lists and trees are needed.
 One case in point is that of discrete event simulation, where lists are needed for the event list and waiting lines.
 These structures can be built in a spreadsheet, but they are contrived and inefficient.

 For the most part, formulas in spreadsheet cells are static computations that are executed once when the cell is recalculated.
 Spreadsheets do not have convenient facilities to implement a while-loop or a for-loop.
 These can also be implemented, but the implementation is often inefficient and inflexible.
 For example, if a computation needs to be done 10 times, it can be implemented in a column or row of 10 cells.
 But, what if it needs to be done 100,000 times?
 Most spreadsheets do not allow a column this long.
 Moreover, how would you implement a loop that must be executed until a particular value is obtained?
 For example, in an actuarial ruin model, the value of the firm is computed until it is negative.
 Since you do not know the maximum number of periods to guarantee ruin (it might even be infinite), you do not know how many cells to include.
+VBA in Excel can be used to implement more complex logic, but this is a more advanced tool that is seldom used by casual spreadsheet users.
 So, models that require complex loops and other conditional computations may not work well in a spreadsheet.